ekwonye-richard/react-flags-select/README.md

 ### Align Options

-You can align the options drop down to  either left or right.
+You can align the options dropdown to  either left or right.
 The default value is left.

 ```javascript
     <ReactFlagsSelect